Frame spectral pairs and exponential bases: Introduction

 Let $\Omega\subset \Bbb R^d$ be a set with positive and finite Lebesgue measure, $0< |\Omega|<\infty$, and let $\Lambda\subset \Bbb R^d$ be a discrete and countable set.
 Let $\mathcal E_\Omega (\Lambda)$ denote the set of exponentials, $\mathcal E_\Omega (\Lambda)=\{ e_\lambda: \Omega\to S^1\mid e_\lambda(x) := e^{2\pi i x\cdot\lambda}\}$.
 For simplicity, we will drop the subscript $\Omega$ in the sequel and write $\mathcal E(\Lambda)$.
 The set of exponentials $\mathcal E(\Lambda)$ is a frame for $L^2(\Omega)$ when there exist finite constants $c>0$ and $C>0$ such that for any $u\in L^2(\Omega)$

 The constants $c$ and $C$ are called {\it lower} and {\it upper frame constants} (see the classical references \cite{Ole-book,PeteCaza_art_frame_2000} for the basic properties of frames).
+The frame is called {\it tight} if $C=c$.
 The set of exponentials $\mathcal E(\Lambda)$ is a {\it Riesz sequence} in $L^2(\Omega)$, if there are positive constants $c>0$ and $C>0$ such that for any finite set of scalars $\{c_\lambda\}_{\lambda\in F}$ ($F\subset \Lambda$ finite), the following inequalities hold:

 When only the right inequality in (\ref{RieszB}) holds, then $\mathcal E(\Lambda)$ is called a {\it Bessel sequence}.
 A Riesz sequence is called a {\it Riesz basis} if it is complete.
-Any Riesz basis is a frame, while the converse is not always true; see e.g. \cite{Ole-book}.
+Any Riesz basis is a frame with unified frame constants, while the converse is not always true; see e.g. \cite{Ole-book}.

 \begin{definition} Given a set $\Omega\subset \Bbb R^d$ and discrete and countable set $\Lambda\subset \Bbb R^d$, we term $(\Omega, \Lambda)$ a {\it \bf frame spectral pair} when the system of exponentials $\mathcal E(\Lambda)$ is a frame for $L^2(\Omega)$. \end{definition}